cockpit-project/cockpit/doc/protocol.md

             "args": [ "invalue", 5 ]
         }

- * "call-reply": Reply from a "method-call", sent by cockpit-agent.
+ * "call-reply": Reply from a "method-call", sent by cockpit-bridge.

         {
             "command": "call-reply",